sungchun12/README/README.md

 - I engage in pre-sales engineering conversations
 - I build code-based starter kits and utilities for my team

-## TL;DR

-- add quick bits of career journey and milestones
-- certifications aren't everything, building real, living, useful things are the way to go

 ## What I Believe In

 1. **Learning by Building**: I'm a big proponent that hands-on, tangible work reveals skill and growth more than lectures and certifications by themselves.
 In the past, I would limit myself in thinking academic technical knowledge around a topic equated to being ready to deploy something production worthy on day one.
 I thought I had to create the same POC everyone creates on their first Medium blog post to show, "Hey, I'm an engineer internet stranger!
 Validate me!"
 I don't believe in proxies to being a better engineer without actually working to become a better engineer.
 Appearances are the not same as being.
 I'm way more interested in journeying with myself and with you in building meaningful experiences and tools that actually work.